JohnLCaron/rlauxe/README.md

 **Contest is missing in the MVR**

-The main use of _hasStyle_, aka _hasSingleCardStyle_ is when deciding the assort value when an MVR is missing a contest.
+The main use of _hasStyle_, aka _hasExactContests_ is when deciding the assort value when an MVR is missing a contest.
 There are unanswered questions about if this allows attacks, and if it should be used for polling audits.
 See [SamplePopulations](docs/SamplePopulations.md#contest-is-missing-in-the-mvr) and
 [Issue 552](https://github.com/JohnLCaron/rlauxe/issues/552).

-**Optimal value of MaxLoss**
+**Optimal value of MaxRisk**

-How to set MaxLoss in an optimal way?
+How to set MaxRisk in an optimal way?

 ## Also See
 * [Getting Started](docs/Developer.md#getting-started)